 Consultation hours: by arrangement

-University of Bern Master’s students may also apply to take part in an exchange semester at Cornell Law School in Ithaca, New York (U.S.A.), the University of Illinois, College of Law in Champaign, Illinois (U.S.A.), St. Louis University in St. Louis, Missouri (U.S.A.), the University of British Columbia in Vancouver (Canada), and the National Law School of India University in Bangalore (India).
+Students in the University of Bern Master in Law program may also apply to be nominated for an exchange semester at Cornell Law School in Ithaca, New York (U.S.A.), the University of Illinois College of Law in Champaign, Illinois (U.S.A.), St. Louis University School of Law in St. Louis, Missouri (U.S.A.), the University of British Columbia Peter A. Allard School of Law in Vancouver (Canada), and the National Law School of India University in Bangalore (India).

 The application deadline for mobility/exchange programs is February 1st for the following academic year (see also: Admission Requirements).
 The February 1st deadline applies for both fall semester and spring semester exchanges.